thefreelicence/thefreelicence/README.md

 > … any act that is (i) harmful to body or mind of a living being or (ii) violates, erodes or undermines the freedom or self-determination of a living being or (iii) damages, destroys or purloins property or possession of a living being — exempt a defence against such an act of aggression.

 This might sound like a very strong but at the same time pretty weak restriction.
 However, this way a user is “forced” to second guess and contemplate his motivation before using the work for his intended purpose.
-It may be true, that in most cases no-one may be able to verify whether this condition is met for a certain use case — but we are convinced that the explicit exclusion of aggression in the rights of use, granted by a FREE Licence, appeals to anyone’s own conscience and does its part there.
+It may be true, that in most cases no-one may be able to verify whether this condition is met for a certain use case — but we are convinced that the explicit exclusion of aggression in the rights of use granted by a FREE Licence, appeals to anyone’s own conscience and does its part there.

 Like a free software must remain free and a free cultural work must remain free, it was our intention that a creative work must fulfil the requirement to be used with good intent and evade evil.
 We are actively challenging for a moral judgment to be made: for one thing by the creator of a work when in the process of deciding whether to use a FREE Licence or not – on the other hand by the user of a work later on.